Traditions

 Once a year during the University's convocation to welcome the newest class, one member of the section chooses a row in Ridder Arena and sits in every seat within that row, no matter how long it takes it gets done.

-Baritone Block M and Oink Hat Committee:
+Baritone Block M and Oink Hat Committee (State Fair Traditions):

 Every year at the state fair parade, the band arrives early to warm up and secure a spot in the parade.
 During this time, every section has a creative way to display their instrument on the curb of Underwood Street, outside of the Horticulture building.
 The baritone section displays their instruments in the shape of a Block M. After they are set up, five members of the section make a journey to the Oink Booth to collect pig ears for everyone in the section; these five make up the "Oink Hat Committee".
+There are also traditionally snacks passed around during the parade, including corn dogs/Pronto Pups and large dill pickles.

 Wisconsin Rank Treats:

 Every time the Gophers play Wisconsin at home, the rank treat is brought in by the seniors, and consists of raw onions that are historically also offered to the drum major, block captain, band director, Skeeter, and more.
-There are also other produce-based rank treats available should someone not be interested in eating a raw onion.
+There are also other produce-based rank treats available should someone be disinterested in eating a raw onion.